 Vespers (All Night Vigil), Op 37 by Sergei Rachmaninoff

 I love Rachmaninoff so much.
-I only wanted to do one piece per composer, so this was a touch decision.
+I only wanted to do one piece per composer, so this was a tough decision.
 His piano Preludes, Symphonies, and Piano Concertos are incredible, but this is the piece that speaks most to me.

 I was introduced to this behemoth of acapella music in college when my choral ensemble performed a few movements for a concert.
 Again, this was a piece that had hooked me from the beginning and I knew I was listening (and learning) something incredibly special.
 Rachmaninoff takes sacred text and somehow is able to create a piece that is simultaneously earthly and heavenly.
-There are rich, dark textures in the bass and tenor voices as well as stratospheric, angelic notes in the altos and sopranos.
+There are rich, dark, earthy textures in the bass and tenor voices as well as stratospheric, angelic notes in the altos and sopranos.
 Luckily I was able to hear this piece live in concert back in Arizona.
 The Kansas City Chorale joined the Phoenix Chorale for what was one of the greatest concerts in my life (their subsequent recording of the Vespers went on to win a Grammy).
 Here is just one of fifteen movements, but obviously the whole thing is worth exploring.

 Scherzo No. 3 in C# Minor by Frederic Chopin